Sam-Lane/sam-lane.github.io/smb-enumeration-interaction/index.md

 There's a wealth of vulnrabilites with SMB and a lot of imformation out there on what version has which exploit.
 To quickly discover potentially exploits I like two methods.

 #### Searchsploit
 Searchsploit is a handy little cli tool.
-Parsing searchsploit a software and a version will return a list of known exploits.
+Passing searchsploit a software and a version will return a list of known exploits.

 ```bash
 searchsploit smb 2.1